Advertising: Score hair cream CSP

 5) How might an audience have responded to the advert in 1967?
 What about in the 2020s?

 In 1967, a male audience may have produced a dominant reading, interpreting the advert as humorous or aspirational, while accepting the patriarchal gender roles as socially normal.
 Female audiences may have adopted a negotiated or oppositional reading, recognising the sexist representations but understanding them within the context of the time.
-However, contemporary audiences in the 2020s are more likely to adopt an oppositional reading, criticising the advert for its overt sexism and objectification of women.
+However, in the 2020s are more likely to adopt an oppositional reading, criticising the advert for its overt sexism and objectification of women.
 This demonstrates how audience interpretations change depending on social and cultural context.

 6) How does the Score hair cream advert use persuasive techniques (e.g. anchorage text, slogan, product information) to sell the product to an audience?

-The advert uses several persuasive techniques to position the product as desirable.
 The brand name “Score” acts as anchorage, carrying connotations of sexual success and male achievement.
 The visual composition associates the product with power, attractiveness and dominance, creating an aspirational lifestyle for the consumer.
 Limited copy and product information reinforces the bold visual narrative, while the brand identity constructs a masculine brand personality aimed at young male consumers.
 These techniques work together to create a clear brand message linking grooming with masculinity and sexual success.

 7) How might you apply feminist theory to the Score hair cream advert - such as van Zoonen, bell hooks or Judith Butler?